ilkkamtk/web-ohjelmoinnin-perusteet/JS-recap1.md

    using a `for` loop.
 The multiplication table displays the product of each pair of numbers from 1 to the entered number.
     - Your program should follow these steps:
-        1. Create an HTML file with a `<script>` tag inside the `<body>` section.
-        2. Inside the script tag, write JavaScript code that prompts the user to enter a positive integer using the `prompt()` function.
+        1. Write JavaScript code that prompts the user to enter a positive integer using the `prompt()` function.
 Store the user's input in a variable.
-        3. Convert the user's input from a string to a number using the `parseInt()` or `parseFloat()` function.
+        2. Convert the user's input from a string to a number using the `parseInt()` or `parseFloat()` function.
-        4. Use nested `for` loops to generate the multiplication table.
+        3. Use nested `for` loops to generate the multiplication table.
-        5. The outer loop will iterate from 1 up to the entered number, representing the rows of the table.
+        4. The outer loop will iterate from 1 up to the entered number, representing the rows of the table.
-        6. The inner loop will also iterate from 1 up to the entered number, representing the columns of the table.
+        5. The inner loop will also iterate from 1 up to the entered number, representing the columns of the table.
-        7. Inside the nested loops, calculate the product of the current row and column values.
+        6. Inside the nested loops, calculate the product of the current row and column values.
-        8. Display each product in a formatted way to create the multiplication table on the HTML document.
+        7. Display each product in a formatted way to create the multiplication table on the HTML document.
     - Example Output:

        ```